 There is a wealth of knowledge on the internet these days!
 When I first started teaching, I had to build up a library of resources by going to various different music stores to find kid-friendly classical tracks.
 From blogs, to YouTube to online music lesson plans, there is so much available online to get you started now.

 If you are a preschool teacher and haven’t done music with your class before, sometimes the idea of a ‘proper music lesson’ can be a bit daunting.
 It was with this in mind that I created my lesson plans.
 They guide the teacher through a structured weekly programme, explaining and building up musical skills while also being a weekly highlight in the classroom.

 2. When it comes to music lesson length, short and sweet is best

 Each plan is at least 30 minutes long.
 They can take longer depending on the number of children you have in the group and how many times you need to repeat things.
 I rotate my themes so that the subject changes each week.

-There are always some regular activities that we always do on a weekly basis.
+There are some regular activities that we always do on a weekly basis.
 Young children love the familiarity of repetition and luckily it’s also good practice.
 It’s the best way to build basic musical understanding.
 The key is to get the right balance between familiar activities and interesting new ones to keep the kids engaged.
-Switch longer activities up with shorter ones to keep the kids interested.
+Switch longer activities up with shorter ones to hold their attention.